Hair Fetish

 - enjoyment of scent and texture;

-For many people it manifests simply as a marked preference for a partner's hair rather than as a distinct fixation.
-Sub-variants are recognized within hobbyist communities, including haircut fetishism (arousal centred on cutting or shaving) and an interest in baldness, each with its own niche following.
+For many people it appears simply as a marked preference for a partner's hair rather than a distinct fixation.

 Psychology

-Explanatory models emphasize early learning and association, the Binet tradition, under which hair, an unusually salient and touchable feature, becomes linked to formative experiences of attraction.
-These are often layered with the broad cultural and evolutionary signalling roles of hair as a visible cue to youth, health and vitality.
-As a partialism, it represents an intensified focus on a body feature, related in form to foot and hand partialisms.
-No single origin is established and the direct evidence base is thin, so these accounts remain reasoned inference; the interest is regarded as a normal variant of human attraction unless it becomes distressing or non-consensual.
+Explanatory models emphasise early learning and association, the Binet tradition, under which hair, an unusually salient and touchable feature, becomes linked to formative experiences of attraction.
+These are often layered with the broad cultural and evolutionary signalling roles of hair as a visible cue to youth and health.
+As a partialism it is related in form to foot and hand partialisms.
+No single origin is established and the direct evidence base is thin, so these accounts remain reasoned inference; the interest is regarded as a normal variant of attraction unless it becomes distressing or non-consensual.

 Prevalence & culture

-Hair interest appears consistently in fetish surveys at modest rates.
-In the large fetish-community analysis by Scorolli et al. (2007), hair accounted for roughly 7% of body-part fetish groups (placing it well below feet but ahead of several other body-part categories, and making it one of the more frequently reported partialisms outside the foot interest.
-It supports recognizable online communities) long-hair appreciation forums, haircut-focused groups and topic subreddits: and its cultural visibility is reinforced by the long-standing symbolic importance of hair across societies, even as dedicated academic study remains limited.
+Hair appears consistently in fetish surveys at modest rates.
+In the large fetish-community analysis by Scorolli et al. (2007), hair accounted for roughly 7% of body-part fetish groups, placing it below feet (about 47% of that class) but ahead of several other categories, and making it one of the more frequently reported partialisms outside the foot interest.
+It supports recognisable online communities: long-hair appreciation forums, haircut-focused groups, and topic subreddits.
+Its cultural visibility is reinforced by the long-standing symbolic importance of hair across societies, even as dedicated academic study remains limited.

 Safety, consent & law

-The interest is not a disorder in itself and would warrant clinical attention only if it caused significant distress or impairment.
-It raises consent and legal concerns only where it involves taking, cutting or touching another person's hair without permission, non-consensual hair-cutting is the rare extreme historically associated with the "hair despoiler" cases and can constitute assault.
+The interest is not a disorder in itself and warrants clinical attention only if it causes significant distress or impairment.
+It raises consent and legal concerns only where it involves taking, cutting, or touching another person's hair without permission.
+Non-consensual hair-cutting, the rare extreme historically tied to the "hair despoiler" cases, can constitute assault.
 Between consenting adults the interest is benign and raises no legal or safety issues.

 - Foot Fetish83/100Podophilia · Body Parts & PartialismA focused erotic interest in feet (their shape, soles, toes, arches, or grooming) as a primary source of attraction.
 As a form of partialism (erotic focus on a non-genital body part), it is by a wide margin the most commonly reported example.83